josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🦊_cousin_we_have_ideas.md

 *Follow the evidence:*

 - [📹: Mission of China to the EU: “At the invitation of President Donald J.
 Trump, President Xi Jinping will soon pay a state visit to the United States.”](https://vm.tiktok.com/ZN8M6pEN7/) – *prob a good idea tbf*
+- [📹: TRIP, via TikTok: “Al CEOs hiring Al lawyers and donating money to (human) politicians to lobby for Al rights.
+A frightening future prospect by Yuval Noah Harari.”](https://vm.tiktok.com/ZN8MVqGa7/) – *when you accidentally make a robotic proletariat*

 ---